 A little bit more about me

-I am a late-diagnosed neurodivergent (ADHD) mum of three recently diagnosed neurodivergent boys (Delayed Processing, Dyslexia and ADHD).
-And whilst life is definitely not easy at times whilst we figure us all out, the boys are also the best thing to have ever happened to me.
-Qualified in understanding SpLD (Specific Learning Difficulties), I have spent the last few years learning and researching as much as I can in order to help the well-being of not only myself and the boys, but others also.
+Currently peri-menopausal (7 years and counting), I am awaiting a formal diagnosis of ADHD/ASD (1 year and counting).
+I am also the proud mum of three recently diagnosed neurodivergent boys (Delayed Processing, SPD, Dyslexia and ADHD).
+Whilst life is definitely not easy at times whilst we figure ourselves out, the boys are also the best thing to have ever happened to me.
+Qualified in understanding Specific Learning Difficulties, Autism and Dyslexia, I have spent the last few years learning and researching as much as I can in order to help the well-being of not only myself and the boys, but others also.

 Having suffered from depression, PND as well as PTSD, I have been through a lot of therapy and learned a lot over the years.
 Wearing my heart on my sleeve, I constantly worry about what other people think about me/my kids/my parenting style.
-Bullied relentlessly through my junior years at school, I champion well-being & mental health awareness.
-As a result, I believe in being open and honest about everything in my life in order to help others.
+Bullied relentlessly through my junior years at school, I champion diversity, inclusion and equity.
+Working hard to raise awareness of mental health issues and neurodiversity As a result, I believe in being open and honest about everything in my life in order to help others.